canvaspixels/courgette/README.md

 ## Contributing

+Please get in touch if you'd like to contribute to this project.

-To create the STEP_DEFINITIONS.md file, run the script: `node scripts/generateStepDefinitionsREADME.js --genFiles`
+To create the STEP_DEFINITIONS.md and snippets files, run the script: `npm run build-readme-and-snippets`